casualcomputer/accounting_fraud/README.md

 - Represent data into time series and use autoencoder
 - How to deal with the missing values in the time series
 - Solve that missing year thing and use Baseline RNN to get embeddings for clustering

+# Questions
+- The reason why we should normalize time series data before autoencoders